sc0h0/sc0h0.github.io/_posts/2024/2024-02-20-dan-murphy's-stealth-specials.md

 layout: post
 ---

-One of my favourite websites <a href="https://pricehipster.com/">Price Hipster</a> tracks and displays the price changes of products online, allowing you to set up alerts based on your specified price threshold.
+Onesss of my favourite websites <a href="https://pricehipster.com/">Price Hipster</a> tracks and displays the price changes of products online, allowing you to set up alerts based on your specified price threshold.

 About two years ago, Dan Murphy's products stopped being displayed and tracked on Price Hipster due to unknown reasons.
 To this day, the products remain absent from the site.